Legion (TV series): Casting

 Dan Stevens, who portrays lead character David Haller.

 In January 2016, Rachel Keller was cast as the female lead of the series, after her breakout role in Fargo.
 In early February, Stevens, Aubrey Plaza, and Jean Smart were cast as Haller, his friend Lenny Busker, and therapist Melanie Bird, respectively.
 Keller's role was revealed to be Syd Barrett.
 Later that month, Jeremie Harris was cast in the regular role of Ptonomy Wallace, and Amber Midthunder was cast as the savant Kerry Loudermilk.
 In March, Katie Aselton was cast as Haller's older sister Amy.
 With the full series order in May 2016, Bill Irwin was added to the cast, in the role of Cary Loudermilk.

 Stevens, Keller, Plaza, Irwin, Harris, Midthunder, and Smart returned for the second season, with Aselton making a guest appearance in the season before Amy's body is transformed into a new one for Busker.
 They are joined by Navid Negahban, cast as the true form of the Shadow King, a character that appeared in several different forms throughout the first season.
 Jemaine Clement and Hamish Linklater also star in the second season, after having guest roles during the first season as Oliver Bird, the husband of Melanie, and the "Interrogator" Clark Debussy, respectively.

 Season 3 added relative newcomer Lauren Tsai as Switch, "a young mutant whose secret ability serves as the key to executing David Haller's plan".
 She is loosely based on the Marvel Comics character of the same name.
-In February, it was announced that the characters Gabrielle Haller and Charles Xavier would appear, played by Stephanie Corneliussen and Harry Lloyd, respectively; Prior to Lloyd's casting, Patrick Stewart was approached about reprising his role as Xavier from the film series.
+In February, it was announced that the characters Gabrielle Haller and Charles Xavier would appear, played by Stephanie Corneliussen and Harry Lloyd, respectively;

-Clement and Smart return as Oliver and Melanie Bird, respectively, as guest stars.